openSUSE/cnf/README.md

 > ```.log
 > test.bats
 >  ✓ root: installed /usr/bin/rpm
->  ✓ root: installed /usr/sbin/sysctl
+> >  ✓ root: installed /usr/sbin/sysctl
+>  ✓ root: not installed xnake
->  ✓ root: not installed single package
+>  ✓ root: not installed make
->  ✓ root: not installed more packages
+>  ✓ root: not installed cmake
+>  ✓ nonroot: not installed cmake
+>  ✓ nonroot: bash without handler: not installed cmake
->  ✓ root: bash handler: not installed more packages
+>  ✓ nonroot: bash handler: not installed cmake
+>  ✓ nonroot: zsh without handler: not installed cmake
+>  ✓ nonroot: zsh handler: not installed cmake
->  ✓ nonroot: not installed more packages
+>  ✓ nonroot: fish handler: not installed cmake
+>  ✓ issue26: do not list not installable files
 >
-> 6 tests, 0 failures
+> 12 tests, 0 failures
 > ```

 Every test can be executed on a command line.
 The `root.sh` wrapper mounts the